kschang77/astrodash2/README.md

 ## Stretch Goals / Future Development

-The setup does not quite work.
+The setup does not quite work at the moment.
 One of the merges seems to have broken it, or somewhere between 3AM and now I screwed it up.
+I am still trying to debug it.

-Despite pleading both members to look into adding validation to the setup form for the entire week, while I work on the main logic, nothing was done.
+There was STILL no validation on the form input fields.
+I had shown the team Jvalidate for JQuery a week ago.

 Some advice on the Chinese Zodiac could be added.
 Right now, it just tells you what Chinese zodiac you are.
 Haven't found an API for that yet.
+Will probalby have to use a static table.

 The lower left countdown is now a muted gray instead of proper white, and I can't figure out why.
 I turned it cyan for slightly better contrast, but it seems to be a uikit problem.